What is an Outdoor Classroom? Benefits, Ideas and Setup Guide

 Storage bins

 Outdoor classrooms can get messy.
 Have plenty of storage bins for materials, art supplies, books, and toys.
-Label the bins so that children know where everything goes.
+Label the bins so children know where everything goes.

 Rugs